jayjayjpg/diamanias2.0/README.md

 # Diamanias

-This README outlines the details of collaborating on this Ember application.
+Web Comic by Jessica.
+Follow me on twitter: @jjordan_dev This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.